oracle/json-in-db/MongoExamples/README.md

-# Autonomous JSON Database - Oracle API for MongoDB Java Examples
+# Oracle API for MongoDB - Java Examples

 This directory contains examples of how to store and access JSON collections from a Java program using a MongoDB client.